-KGB agent Major Valeri Petrofsky has been reassigned at the request of the KGB Chairman for a secret mission wherein he is sent to England to establish a residence near an American military base and receive various items for couriers from the USSR.
+KGB agent Major Valeri Petrofsky has been reassigned at the request of the KGB Chairman for a secret mission wherein he is sent to England to establish a residence near an American military base and receive various items from couriers from the USSR.
 John Preston is the top British spy catcher, currently at odds with his superior because he doesn't lick his boots.
-After a recent operation caused his superior some embarrassment, he is reassigned to the menial task of overseeing airports and ports.
-One day one the couriers Petrofsky was expecting has an encounter with customs which leaves him dead.
-Preston then goes through his things and finds that he was carrying an atomic bomb component.
-Preston now suspects that someone is bringing in parts for an atomic bomb, and obtains permission from an official higher than his own superior to attempt to find this person.
-And back in the USSR, Petrofsky's boss is so disgruntled that Petrofsky has been taken from him that he calls his old friend, ...
+After he conducts an operation without his superior's permission caused his superior some embarrassment, he is reassigned to the menial task of overseeing airports and ports.
+One day one the couriers Petrofsky was expecting comes off a freighter has an accident which leaves him dead.
+Preston is informed by the pathologist that the man is not a seaman so Preston goes through his things and finds that he was carrying something which he is told is an atomic bomb component.
+Preston now suspects that someone is bringing in parts for an atomic bomb, his superior doesn't want to let Preston be proven right so he doesn't authorize ...
 Written by

 See more »

 Doubling for the old Soviet Union (Russia) was the country of Finland.
 The production shoot there ran for just the one week.
 See more

 In the NCO club, a US Air Force Chief Master Sargent is standing behind Ross with his hat on.
 When indoors and in uniform military members are required to remove their hats (except for armed guards and other special conditions).
 In most on-base clubs, this breach of protocol would require the offender to buy a round for the house.
 See more

 You and Irvine set it up, didn't you?.
 You gave us Petrovsky in exchange for the evidence you will use to destroy Govershin.
 You could very well become the next Chairman of the KGB.

 Preston, you're out of your depth.

 It's just a game to you, isn't it?
 You both don't give a shit about anything except your lousy careers!
 It's about time they put you in a fucking museum!